aimms/documentation/webui/table-widget.rst

 Data Filtering on the Table
 ---------------------------

-.. important:: Filtering is available in software versions from AIMMS 4.75 onwards as part of Experimental Features.
-Filtering is currently available only for the Table widget.
-Please reach out to AIMMS support on how to enable Experimental Features.

 .. note::

   Filters are readily available for the table and there is no need to create a specification or configuration in the model.
 This is an end-user tool.